Nottingham's phase two tram extension approved

 However, the city council refused to say what the cost or savings were.

-It claimed the savings had been made without altering the project, following negotiations with Tramlink Nottingham and Arrow Connect, the companies bidding for the extensions to Chilwell and Clifton.'New jobs'
+It claimed the savings had been made without altering the project, following negotiations with Tramlink Nottingham and Arrow Connect, the companies bidding for the extensions to Chilwell and Clifton.

 Nottingham City Council's Chief Executive Jane Todd said: "This is a very positive development.